Communication in Healthcare Settings (20 credits)

 Studying health care at university necessitates the development and completion of essays and presentations, measured against the academic rigours of degree level studies.
 This module helps you to develop skills in writing, referencing, and presenting information, all of which will be assessed via an essay at the end of the module.

-Foundation of Physical Health
+Foundation of Mental and Physical Health

 Introduction to Applied Sciences